floooh/floooh.github.io/_posts/2025-05-19-sokol-gfx-compute-ms2.md

-This will allow more flexible resource bindings without creating temporary 3D-backend objects in the 'hot path' while keeping the sokol_gfx.h backend implementations simple (e.g. I want to avoid a dynamic 'hash-and-cache' approach as much as possible, it's already bad enough that this is needed with WebGPU BindGroups).
+This will allow more flexible resource bindings without creating temporary 3D-backend objects in the 'hot path' while keeping the sokol_gfx.h backend implementations simple (e.g. I want to avoid a dynamic 'hash-and-cache' approach for 3D-backend resource objects as much as possible, it's already bad enough that this is needed with WebGPU BindGroups).

 Currently resource view objects are managed under the hood, for instance in the D3D11 backend:

-- `sg_buffer` objects with storage buffer usage generally create an Shader Resource View for readonly-access in vertex-, fragment- and compute-shaders, and if the buffer is immutable, also an Unordered Access View for write-access in compute shaders.
+- `sg_buffer` objects with storage buffer usage generally create a Shader Resource View for readonly-access in vertex-, fragment- and compute-shaders, and if the buffer is immutable, also an Unordered Access View for write-access in compute shaders.
   Notably, any starting offsets are hardwired to zero in both view objects.